bertouttier/flukso-hacs/info.md

 First, you need to figure out your device (NOT sensor) hash value.
 Every Flukso device has 1 unique device hash.
 For this, you need to connect an MQTT client to your Home assistant MQTT broker (e.g. [MQTT explorer](http://mqtt-explorer.com)) and subscribe to topic `/device/#`.
 You will see MQTT topics in the form of `/device/<device hash>/config/<something>`.
 This is your device hash.

 Use this value when setting up the [Flukso integration in your Home Assistant instance](https://my.home-assistant.io/redirect/config_flow_start/?domain=flukso).
-The integration will then automatically discover and add all your sensors to Home Assistant.
+The integration will then automatically discover and add all the sensors of this Flukso device to Home Assistant.